-A dog is not like a child, it doesn’t know what the latest toy trend is or how much you have spent on them.
+A dog is not like a child; it doesn’t know the latest toy trend or how much you have spent on them.

 Work out what toys your dog loves

-Buy a few different toys such as rope toys, cuddly toys or special chew toys.
-Work out which one your dog loves the most and then try and stick to those.
-Your dog won’t be wondering where the other toys are, they don’t think like that.
+Buy a few toys such as rope, cuddly, or unique chew toys.
+Work out which one your dog loves the most, and then try and stick to those.
+Your dog won’t be wondering where the other toys are; they don’t think like that.
 It’s always good to rotate them now and again, but stick to their favourites most of the time.

-We make our own toys for Luna all the time and sometimes I feel like she enjoys these more than the expensive toys I’ve bought her in the past.
+We make our toys for Luna all the time, and sometimes I feel like she enjoys these more than the expensive toys I’ve bought her in the past.

-I’ve written a whole article on this website about toys that I create for Luna such as an old sock that’s got a scrunched up water bottle inside it.
+I’ve written a whole article on this website about toys I create for Luna, such as an old sock with a scrunched-up water bottle.
 You can check out that article here.

 Bonus toy tip!

 Our dog trainer told us about the cuddly toys in Ikea.
-There’s a lot of kids toys in there that are £1.
+There are a lot of kids’ toys that cost £1.
 These are perfect if your dog chews them up in 10 minutes.
-Another bonus is that kids toys are safer than dog toys as they have to pass certain standards before they can be manufactured.
+Another bonus is that kids’ toys are safer than dog toys because they must pass specific standards before manufacturing them.

 Dog training saving tips

 Dog training is vital, and I think everyone should get a few lessons from a professional.
-I learnt so much from my trainer and I was then able to take the basics she taught me and then do my own training after that.
+I learnt so much from my trainer, and I could take the basics she taught me and then did my training after that.

-Youtube has been a great source for me.
-When Luna was younger I would do 15 minutes here and there.
-My favourite was to train her during the half time interval of the football.
-This meant the session was short and it gave me a dedicated time slot.
-I’d load up youtube on the TV and try and teach her a new trick or simply work on an existing one that we were trying to improve upon.
+Youtube has been an excellent source for me.
+When Luna was younger, I would do 15 minutes here and there.
+My favourite was to train her during the half-time interval of the football.
+This meant the session was short and gave me a dedicated time slot.
+I’d load up youtube on the TV and try and teach her a new trick or work on an existing one we were trying to improve upon.